dalykeith/Graphics_Programming/README.md

 This is my first repository of web graphics.

-This repository contains code written in the programming languages HTML, CSS, JS.
+This repository contains code written in the programming languages HTML, CSS, JS and python.
+With implementation of three.js and D3js.org

 Author: Keith Daly.